carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 The problems with these approaches, and encouragement towards small libraries, is how we reach the current approach of only importing APIs, and automatically.

-#### Automatically separate implementation out from API

-Carbon compilation may automatically streamline or otherwise optimize files.
-For example, it may preprocess `api` files to split out implementation for better parallelism of compilation, and reduce the number of imports propagated for _actual_ APIs.
-For example:

-1. Extract `api` declarations within the `api` file.
-2. Remove all implementation bodies.
-3. Add only the imports that are referenced.

-This is quite possible, and maybe compilation will work this way as an optimization.
-However, determining which imports are referenced requires compilation of all imports that _may_ be referenced.
-When multiple libraries are imported from a single package, it will be ambiguous which imports are used until all have been compiled.
-This will cause serialization of compilation that can be avoided by _manually_ splitting out the `impl`.

-The `impl` files may make it easier to read code, but they will also allow for better parallelism than `api` files alone can.
-This does not mean the compiler will or will not add optimizations -- it only means that we cannot wholly rely on optimizations by the compiler.

 #### Different file type labels

 We're using `api` and `impl` for file types, and have `test` as an open